abdulraoufcoder/Team1/README.md

 # Team1
-This is the team of Ariyan, Nazir and Mukkaram
+This is the team of Aryan, Nazir and Mukkaram